 2) When using FILS authentication, in the Device ID element in the (Re)Association Response frame.

+3) When using FT protocol, in the Device ID subelement in the Optional Parameter(s) field of FTE in Reassociation respone frame.

-3) When not using PASN or FILS authentication, in the Device ID KDE in message 3 of the 4 way handshake.
+4) When not using PASN or FILS authentication, in the Device ID KDE in message 3 of the 4 way handshake.

 add the following paragraph above the text (Figure 12-0a (Example of device ID exchange in PASN) shows an example of a device ID exchange in PASN...)

+When in FT protocol a non-AP STA sends an Authentication Request with an Device ID element, which is provided by the associated AP before, to the target AP, the target AP can identify the non-AP STA and map the Device ID to the original MAC address of the non-AP STA used in the FT initial mobility domain association.Then the R1KH of the target AP uses the value of PMKR0Name, the original MAC address of the non-AP STA and other information in the frame to calculate PMKR1Name.
+If the Device ID is not recognized or the calculated PMKR1Name does not match with any stored PMKR1Name, the target AP shall reject the authentication request with status code STATUS_INVALID_PMKID.

 12.2.11.2 Identifiable Random MAC address (IRM) operation